 This makes this ETF a great alternative for savings or money market cash with controlled risk, run by Pimco, with some of the best in the bond business.
 Yield with sizzle and without the scorch.

-Thanks for reading and remember to consider these 10 ETFs before you plot your Christmas spending ploys.
+Thanks for reading and remember to consider these 10 best ETFs to buy before you plot your Christmas spending ploys.

 As of this writing, Neil George did not hold a position in any of the aforementioned securities.